 - Should we call them first?

-"Wh" questions with question words
+“Wh” questions (questions using question words)

 - Where is your school?